-The author must declare all sources of external research funding in their article, and a statement to this effect should appear in the Acknowledgements section.
-Those who contribute but do not meet all criteria for authorship should not be listed as authors, but they should be acknowledged at the end of the text.
+The author must declare all external research funding sources in their article, and a statement to this effect should appear in the Acknowledgements section.
+Those who contribute but do not meet all authorship criteria should not be listed as authors, but they should be acknowledged at the end of the text.
 Only the names of the persons but not their role should be written under the acknowledgment section.

 Figures and tables

-All Figures (charts, diagrams, line drawings, web pages/screenshots, and photographic images) should be submitted directly in the main body of the manuscript.
+All Figures (charts, diagrams, line drawings, web pages/screenshots, and photographic images) should be submitted directly in the manuscript's main body.
 All Figures should be of high quality, legible, and numbered consecutively with Arabic numerals.
 Graphics may be supplied in color to facilitate their appearance on the online database.

 Quotations that are indicated by the word "cit" or originating from an uncertain source (anonymous) must be avoided.
-The references for data that have not been published yet and personal communication are not displayed in the references but must be written directly in the text, for example: (Rifai 2007, personal communication) or (Setyawan AD 2007, unpublished data).
+The references for data that have not been published yet and personal communication are not displayed in the references.
+Still, they must be written directly in the text, for example: (Rifai 2007, personal communication) or (Setyawan AD 2007, unpublished data).